kngwyu/rlpy3/doc/make_agent.rst

 Creating a New Agent
 ====================

-This tutorial describes the standard RLPy :class:`~rlpy.agents.Agent.Agent` interface, and illustrates a brief example of creating a new learning agent.
+This tutorial describes the standard RLPy :class:`~rlpy.agents.agent.Agent` interface, and illustrates a brief example of creating a new learning agent.

 ..
 Below taken directly from Agent.py

 The Agent receives observations from the Domain and updates the Representation accordingly.

 In a typical Experiment, the Agent interacts with the Domain in discrete timesteps.
-At each Experiment timestep the Agent receives some observations from the Domain which it uses to update the value function Representation of the Domain (ie, on each call to its :func:`~rlpy.agents.Agent.Agent.learn` function).
+At each Experiment timestep the Agent receives some observations from the Domain which it uses to update the value function Representation of the Domain (ie, on each call to its :func:`~rlpy.agents.agent.Agent.learn` function).
 The Policy is used to select an action to perform.
 This process (observe, update, act) repeats until some goal or fail state, determined by the Domain, is reached.
 At this point the